![]() |

 The tricky part about the Green Card process with the help of an employer is that, in principle, the employer applies for the Green Card for the foreign employee, as they are providing the job.
 This can lead to unforeseen problems.
 If you lose the job, the Green Card application essentially dissolves.
 The same applies if you change jobs.
 The ongoing Green Card application ends up in the trash, and you have to start over.
 Since it currently takes between three and five years in California to even receive the Green Card, you want to avoid at all costs having to go back to the starting line.
 However, the layoffs currently on the agenda are causing many (including us) to worry about the applied-for Green Card.

 However, there is a small glimmer of hope.
 I already explained in the penultimate newsletter that Clinton, shortly before leaving office, signed the new law "American Competitiveness in the Twenty-first Century Act of 2000."
 This law states that you are allowed to change your job if you have been in the third and final step of the Green Card process for 180 days and have not yet received a decision.
 However, a prerequisite for transferring the Green Card application to the new employer is that the new job is similar to the old one.
-And here we face the next problems, because the law is quite vaguely formulated, and no one currently knows how the immigration authorities will interpret "similar," for example.
+And here we face the next problem, because the law is quite vaguely formulated, and no one currently knows how the immigration authorities will interpret "similar," for example.
 Everyone is eagerly waiting for the immigration authorities to come out with regulations that describe how the law should be implemented in practice.
-However, this can take months, sometimes even years.
+However, this could take months, sometimes even years.
 The law also only considers the case where the employee changes jobs (it was introduced under rosy economic conditions).
-But what happens if you are laid off?
+But what happens if you get laid off?
 Does the Green Card application remain valid if you quickly find a new, similar job?
 And if so, how quickly must this happen?
 I tried last week to get an answer to this question by surfing the internet for hours, but everyone is clueless, even the lawyers.
 The current motto is: Don't get laid off and don't change jobs!!!

 To obtain a Green Card with the help of one's American employer generally requires successfully completing three steps: